INSIGHT-How Israel was duped as Hamas planned devastating assault

 When the day came, the operation was divided into four parts, the Hamas source said, describing the various elements.

-The first move was a barrage of 3,000 rockets fired from Gaza that coincided with incursions by fighters who flew hang gliders over the border, the source said.
+The first move was a barrage of 3,000 rockets fired from Gaza that coincided with incursions by fighters who flew hang gliders, or motorised paragliders, over the border, the source said.
 Israel has previously said 2,500 rockets were fired at first.

-Once the fighters on hang-gliders were on the ground, they secured the terrain so an elite commando unit could storm the fortified electronic and cement wall that divides Gaza from the settlements and which was built by Israel to prevent infiltration.
+Once the fighters on hang-gliders were on the ground, they secured the terrain so an elite commando unit could storm the fortified electronic and cement wall built by Israel to prevent infiltration.

 The fighters used explosives to breach the barriers and then sped across on motorbikes.
 Bulldozers widened the gaps and more fighters entered in four-wheel drives, scenes that witnesses described.